DanielCollin96/hss_prediction/README.md

 Results are stored in an additional 'results' folder, containing the subfolders 'model_eval' and 'model_pred', the first one containing excel files summarizing the evaluation metrics, model coefficients and feature importance, and the second one containing pickle files storing computed data products, e.g., predictions and observations of the time series and HSSs.
-The main folder 'results' additionally contains pickle files with the predicted time series that were presented in the paper (cv = cross-validation results, sc25 = operational predictions on solar cycle 25).
+The main folder 'results' additionally contains csv files with the predicted time series that were presented in the paper (cv = cross-validation results, sc25 = operational predictions on solar cycle 25).
 Note that these time series also contain predictions for CME intervals.
 If these should be excluded, please use the provided CME list.